CSCfi/OKM-frontend-components/README.md

 Commit your changes in src/ directory.

-Build by running `npm run build`.
+Build by running `SKIP_PREFLIGHT_CHECK=true npm run build`.
 Run `npm install`, commit package.json, package-lock.json and dist/ directory.
 Increment library version.
 Try to adhere to semantic versioning.
 After the work makes it to master, make release as "v0.3.7" or whatever matches your version in github project.
+The SKIP_PREFLIGHT_CHECK parameter is needed because of ongoing problem https://github.com/storybookjs/storybook/issues/6505 which doesn't get resolved.

 ## How to import component from oiva: